This section covers the process for submitting your solution for testing and review.

-You add your version to your GCP Marketplace listing in Partner Portal, described below.
+You can then add your release to your Google Cloud Marketplace listing in Partner Portal, as described below.

-Before your version is published for customers, you can preview the version in GCP Marketplace and update its images.
-The GCP Marketplace team also tests and approves your version before it is published to customers.
+Before you publish your release for customers, you can preview the release in Google Cloud Marketplace and update its images.
+The Google Cloud Marketplace team also tests and approves your version before it is published to customers.

 Add your solution in Partner Portal